Friday, February 25, 2011

 Quinoa is not only tasty, but also very healthy.
 According to Livestrong.com:

-protein, which means that it contains all the amino acids necessary for our nutritional needs.
+Quinoa is a complete protein, which means that it contains all the amino acids necessary for our nutritional needs.
 Complete proteins are rare in the plant world, making quinoa an excellent food for vegetarians and vegans, or for anyone looking for healthy protein source.
 It's also high in iron and calcium, and is a good source of manganese, magnesium and copper, as well as fiber.

 That's a pretty awesome grain!